ArjunaCluster/ArjunaUsers/about/user_software.md

 ## MPI
 > This section will discuss usage of MPI on Arjuna, and presumes familiarity with MPI.

-Arjuna provides MPI support via the [OpenMPI](https://www.open-mpi.org/) module (`module load openmpi/4.1.3`).
+Arjuna provides MPI support via the [OpenMPI](https://www.open-mpi.org/) version 4.1.3 module (`module load openmpi`).
 Users should load this module if they are using MPI.
-The following prior installations are deprecated and not reccomended:
+The following prior installations are deprecated and not recomended:

 - `module load openmpi/4.1.1`
 - MPI Installation at `/usr/local/mpirun`

 > `/usr/local/mpirun` is on the `PATH` by default.
 However it is **not supported**, and will be removed in the future.
-> Users are __strongly__ encouraged to use `module load openmpi/4.1.3` instead.
+> Users are __strongly__ encouraged to use `module load openmpi` instead.

-Using legacy launchers (i.e. `mpirun` or `mpiexec`) is __not supported__ using `openmpi/4.1.3` and __not recommended__ on other mpi installations.
+Using legacy launchers (i.e. `mpirun` or `mpiexec`) is __not supported__ using the provided `openmpi` and __not recommended__ on other mpi installations.
 Please use `srun` to launch mpi jobs.

-If users need a different version of mpi than the ones provided, they can install their own via spack or build their own from source.
-Users are advised to first read the [slurm documentation regarding mpi](https://slurm.schedmd.com/mpi_guide.html) before installing mpi, and make sure to build mpi with pmi and slurm support.
+If users need a different version of MPI than the ones provided, they can install their own via spack or other build tools.
+Users are advised to first read the [slurm documentation regarding mpi](https://slurm.schedmd.com/mpi_guide.html) before installing MPI, and make sure to build MPI with PMI and slurm support.

 ### PMI
 Arjuna has support for `pmi`, `pmi2`, and `pmix`.
 To run a job using a specified pmi, launch your jobs using the `--mpi` flag provided by `srun`.
+If you are unsure of what to use, we recommend trying `--mpi=pmix` first.

 ### Interactive MPI Jobs
 Running MPI Jobs from within interactive jobs launched via `srun <options> --pty bash` is __not supported__ (and will hang).